karmab/kcli/README.md

 - Also note that you need to install python-simplejson ( actually bringing python2.7) to allow ansible to work on ubuntu
 - debian images are freezing. rebooting fixes the issue but as such cloudinit doesnt get applied...
+- debian/archlinux images are missing the NoCloud datasource for cloud-init.
+Edit them with guestfish to make them work with cloud-init.

 ## TODO